-Branches: Audio, video, television, video games and -hardware, film, finance, computer hardware, mobile devices.
+Branches of trade: Audio, video, television, consumer electronics (hardware), video games (hardware, software), film, financial services, semiconductors, accessories, computer hardware, mobile telephony

 Founding year: 1946

 |Media Revenue **||4,105||3,755||3,114||3,018||2,710|

 * For Sony, the financial year ends on 31.03. (balance sheet date) of the following year.

 ** To calculate the media revenues the "Games", "Pictures" and "Music" divisions are aggregated.

 Officer in charge of Electronics Products & Solutions Business

 Officer in charge of Storage Media Business